mef51/frbgui/SurveyFRB20121102A/README.md

 # A broad survey of spectro-temporal properties from FRB20121102A

+Please see the sister repository https://github.com/mef51/SurveyFRB20121102A for the most up-to date information.

 ## Measurements and Figures

 All measurements and plots of the bursts are available in the [`results/`](results/) folder.